- Injury Management

 A mutilating hand injury is severe damage to the hand.
 The injury may include damage to bones, tendons, soft tissues, nerves, and skin.
 It can become a life-threatening condition.
-If you have this type of injury, call 911.
-Untreated, this can lead to a serious infection.
-Immediate care will also de ...
+If you have this type of injury, call for medical help right away.
+Immediate care may result in a better repair and dec ...

 Chances are, if you are an athlete, you have been injured.
 Whether you are a weekend warrior or a seasoned professional, it just seems to come with the territory.
 While many athletes take knee and hip injuries seriously, few give hand and wrist injuries the respect (or treatment) they deserve.
 Here ...

 June 1, 2012